JorelAli/CommandAPI/docssrc/src/tooltips.md

 Tooltip<S>[] arrayOf(Tooltip<S>... tooltips);
 ```

-The use of `arrayOf` is heavily recommended as it provides the necessary type safety for Java code to ensure that the correct types are being passed to the `replaceWithSafeSuggestionsT` method.
+The use of `arrayOf` is heavily recommended as it provides the necessary type safety for Java code to ensure that the correct types are being passed to the `tooltips` method.

 <div class="example">